cleifwork/GSHAREWIFI/README.md

 ## 🚀 Overview

-Once set up, GShareWiFi can:
+Once set up, GShareWiFi App can:
 - Read new **“Recharge Card”** emails from your provider.
 - Extract voucher codes and group them by amount (₱5, ₱10, ₱20, etc.).
 - Store them in Google Drive as text files.